-In Forest Hills, we are using MAP as an internal, districtprovided, measure of growth and performance.
-During the 2016-17 school year, Forest Hills teachers will administer MAP assessments two or three times for each student depending upon the school and/or grade level.
-In comparison, the M-STEP is a federally-mandated set of tests given to all Michigan public school children in grades 3-8 and 11.
+In Forest Hills we use the MAP as an internal, district-provided, measure of growth and performance.
+MAP assessments are given two or three times a year for each student depending upon the school and/or grade level.
+On average, each subject area takes approximately 45 minutes to complete.
+M-STEP is a federally-mandated set of tests given to all Michigan public school children in grades 3-8 and 11.
 M-STEP is specifically designed to measure student academic performance in relation to Michigan Academic Standards in English language arts, mathematics, science, and social studies.
 The M-STEP is given once in the spring of each school year.
 M-STEP results are used to report both individual student performance to families and overall school performance to the public.